Roman Catholic Diocese of Memphis: 2010 to present

-Pope Francis named Auxiliary Bishop Martin Holley of the Archdiocese of Washington as the new bishop of Memphis on August 23, 2016, Soon after taking office, Holley transferred about 75% of the pastors in the diocese.
-He first requested their resignations and then rehired them with the title of "parochial administrator" rather than "pastor".
-This maneuver allowed Holley to transfer priests without their resignations.

-Holley also appointed a Canadian priest, Monsignor Clement J. Machado, to three diocesan offices: vicar general, moderator of the curia and diocesan chancellor.
+Steib retired as bishop of Memphis in 2016.
+Pope Francis named Auxiliary Bishop Martin Holley of the Archdiocese of Washington as the new bishop of Memphis on August 23, 2016.
+Soon after taking office, Holley transferred about 75% of the pastors in the diocese.
+He first requested their resignations and then rehired them with the title of "parochial administrator" rather than "pastor," allowing him to transfer priests without their resignations in the future.Holley also appointed a Canadian priest, Clement J. Machado, to three diocesan offices: vicar general, moderator of the curia and diocesan chancellor.
 (Note: Machado was asked to leave SOLT before he took these positions in the Memphis Diocese.)

-In January 2018, citing lack of funds, the diocese announced the closure of the ten schools in its network of Memphis Jubilee Catholic Schools, founded by Steib in 1999 to serve children from poor families.
-These actions brought considerable dissension among the diocesan clergy.
+In January 2018, citing lack of funds, the diocese announced the closure of the ten Jubilee schools.
+This action generated considerable dissent among the diocesan clergy.

 In June 2018, the Vatican sent Archbishops Wilton Gregory of Atlanta and Bernard Hebda of St. Paul-Minneapolis to Memphis to conduct a visitation of the diocese to investigate complaints about Holley's leadership.
 The two archbishops met with several dozen priests.
-Machado resigned from the diocese shortly after Gregory and Hebda completed their visitation and Holley assigned a different priest to each of the three offices Machado had held.
+Soon after Gregory and Hebda returned to Rome, Machado resigned his positions.
+Holley assigned a different priest to each of the three offices Machado had held.

-In 2018, Pope Francis removed Holley as bishop of Memphis, citing concerns about his policy of reassigning priests.
-The pope named Archbishop Joseph Kurtz of the Archdiocese of Louisville as the temporary apostolic administrator of the diocese.
-The following day, Holley told the Catholic News Agency that he believed he was removed from office as "revenge" for advising Pope Benedict XVI against appointing Cardinal Donald Wuerl, for the job of Vatican Secretary of State in 2012.
-Holley had served as auxiliary bishop in Washington under Wuerl.
+In October 2018, Pope Francis removed Holley as bishop of Memphis, citing concerns about his policy of reassigning priests.
+The pope named Archbishop Joseph Kurtz of Louisville as the temporary apostolic administrator of the diocese.
+The day after his removal, Holley told the Catholic News Agency that he believed he was removed from office as "revenge" for advising Pope Benedict XVI against appointing Cardinal Donald Wuerl, for the job of Vatican Secretary of State in 2012.
+Holley had previously served as auxiliary bishop in Washington under Wuerl.
+In March 2019, Francis appointed Bishop David Talley of the Diocese of Alexandria in Louisiana as the new bishop of Memphis.

-2019 to present

-In 2019, Francis appointed Bishop David Talley of the Diocese of Alexandria in Louisiana as the new bishop of Memphis.
-As of 2023, Talley is the current bishop of Memphis.

-The Memphis Police Department in March 2025 arrested Zachary Liberto after he sent an email to the music director of St. Louis Parish, threatening to butcher all Catholics with a machete.
+Talley in July 2019 divided the parishes in the diocese into four deaneries to folster better cooperation among parishes and improve communication.The diocese in 2024 took possession of a small relic of St. Jude Thaddeus from St. Jude Children’s Research Hospital in Memphis.
+The relic was a bone chip of Thaddeus embedded in a small wooden cross.
+The hospital had stored the relic for several decades.